 Eggs are one of the most ancient symbols associated with fertility and renewed life with the custom of colouring and eating eggs during the spring festival stretching way back to the ancient Egyptians and Persians.
 In Europe in pre-Christian times, traditionally at the beginning of spring, eggs were brightly decorated and offered as gifts to bring fertility and prosperity in the coming year.

-As for hot cross buns, these too were baked as offerings in Saxon times to the goddess Eostre.
+Hot cross buns were baked as offerings in Saxon times to the goddess Eostre.
 It appears that the “cross” on the top was actually meant to symbolise the Celtic cross or the division of the Wheel of the Year into its respective quarters.
-They also make an appearance in the Old Testament with the Israelites baking sweet buns with an X on them as offerings for a “false idol”, the early churchmen into a frenzy - they desperately tried to put a stop to sacred cakes being baked at springtime.
+They also make an appearance in the Old Testament with the Israelites baking sweet buns with an X on them as offerings for a “false idol”.
+This understandably sent the early churchmen into a frenzy - they desperately tried to put a stop to sacred cakes being baked at springtime.
 In the end, in the face of defiant, cake baking pagan women, they gave up and blessed the cake instead, thus turning it into the hot cross bun so popular at Easter today.

 Alban Eilir - The Light of the Earth

 One of the most ancient of religions on the British Isles, the Druid tradition refers to the spring equinox as "Alban Eilir".
 Druidry sees life in all living things, plants and trees are not just inanimate greenery but living things with consciousness - how does a plant know when to grow?
 It can't see a calendar or tell the time, yet it knows when to grow meaning it must have senses and consciousness.
 It is the return of life to the Earth that is celebrated at Alban Eilir, the time of balance.
 Interestingly, the symbol of Alban Eilir is the Druids Egg, given as an equinox gift for millenia, this egg was also protected by the hare.

 Unleash the Spring Magic!